Last updated on July 13, 2026

 What do we want?
 More power!
 Where do we want it?
 On our creatures!

-That’s right kids, today we’re looking at cards that reward you for having the biggest, punchiest creatures.
+That’s right everyone, today we’re looking at cards that reward you for having the biggest, punchiest creatures.
 Power absolutely matters in today’s list about cards where… well, power matters!

 What Are Power-Matters Cards in MTG?